anyoptimization/pymoo/doc/source/index.rst

 The full potential of genetic algorithms requires customization and the incorporation of domain knowledge.
 We have experience for more than 20 years in the optimization field and are eager to tackle challenging problems.
 Let us know if you are interested in working with experienced collaborators in optimization.
-Please keep in mind that only through such projects we can keep developing and improving our framework and make sure it meets the current needs of the industry.
+Please keep in mind that only through such projects can we keep developing and improving our framework and making sure it meets the industry's current needs.

 Moreover, any kind of **contribution** is more than welcome: